Rockets of Today

 DAWN — Netherlands / New Zealand ...and AURORA — Germany

 But there are some spaceplane projects in development.
 These need to be separated into two categories: spaceplane orbiters launched by bigger rockets (like the shuttle) and spaceplane boosters that launch smaller rockets (like Phantom Express).
-The former is pretty easy if done on a small scale, as with Sierra Space’s Dream Chaser, or the Boeing X-37B.
+The former is straightforward enough if done on a small scale, as with Sierra Space’s Dream Chaser, or the Boeing X-37B.
 There are projects now making more of these, such as the European Space Agency’s experimental little Space RIDER, a lifting body that would land under a parawing.
 China and India also have spaceplane orbiter projects in the works.

 But little reusable orbiters like those don’t replace rockets — or rather, they don’t replace the launchpad and tower complexes that rockets require on the ground.
 For that, what we want is a plane which takes off from an ordinary runway.
 That would gain the ability to launch on any day in any direction from any non-polar latitude in almost any weather, like Virgin Orbit or the Pegasus could do, but unlike them, also being capable of reaching space from the ground with the plane, so that the rocket they launch from it can be substantially smaller and cheaper, perhaps only one stage.